-Note that the M\"obius polynomial is not a Tutte-Grothendieck invariant by using the evaluation in Proposition \ref{evalT2-mob} applied to the sequence of matroids in Example \ref{not-Tutte-inv}.
+We see that the M\"obius polynomial is not a Tutte-Grothendieck invariant by using the evaluation in Proposition \ref{evalT2-mob} applied to the sequence of matroids in Example \ref{not-Tutte-inv}.
 However, applying the recursion from Theorem \ref{recursion} and the evaluation for $T^2$ from Theorem \ref{evalT2-mob} we get a new recursion for the M\"obius polynomial.

 \begin{corollary} If $M=(\A,\I)$ is a matroid and $a\in \A$ is not a loop or coloop then

 \end{corollary}